-The Rates revenue increase is at 6% over the 2014/15 MTREF, i.e. within the inflation target range.
-This increase will afford the City to provide for the recurrent operating costs, new budget realities and for the investments in new infrastructure of Rate funded services.
+Property rates: The rates revenue increase is at 6,1% in 2013/14, and 6% for the two outer years, i.e. within the inflation target range.
+This increase will afford the City to provide for the recurrent operating costs, new budget realities and investments in new infrastructure for rate-funded services.